qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

   &LAYERS=mylayer1,mylayer2
   &...

-Moreover, the QGIS server introduced some options to select layers by:
+In addition, QGIS Server introduced some options to select layers by:

 * a short name
 * the layer id